mfumagalli/ngsJulia/ngsPloidy/README.md

 ```
 Note that, as an illustration, we are not generating an output file for the real data.

-As we wish to call SNPs, we need to indicate the appropriate file for genotype probabilities and a threshold for SNP calling (`--thSnp`).
+As we wish to call SNPs, we need to indicate the appropriate file for genotype probabilities and a threshold for SNP calling (`--lrtSnp`).
 The former can be obtained with:
 ```
 Rscript $NGSJULIA/ngsPloidy/writePars.R -k 0.9 -n 100000 -p 1 -s > test.E.pars